Unsolicited Application

 - Find the appropriate person to address the application to

-- Use professional networks or company website to identify key personnel
+- Use professional networks or company online platform to identify key personnel

 - Craft a Compelling Pitch